 How To Pick Your Payment Gateway and Payment Processing Provider

-If you want to provide your customers with a seamless, omnichannel shopping experience, you’ll need both a payment processor and payment gateway so they can make purchases in-store and online.
+To provide your customers with a seamless, omnichannel shopping experience, you’ll need both a payment processor and a payment gateway, allowing them to make purchases both in-store and online.

 Make sure it works with the software and tools you’re already using